alex-muliande/Quotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.
 ## Description
 This is an application that enables users to create quotes and have those quotes voted on whether they are terrible or are inspirational.It also has its own existing Quotes that a user can refer to.A user can also delete a quote.
-A link to my live page.
+A link to my live page https://alex-muliande.github.io/Quotes/ .
 ## Author
 Alex Muliande.
 ## Behaviour Driven Development BDD